Theliel/HomeAssistant-FlashForge-AD5X/README.md

 Controls:
 - Basic Printer Control: Power on, camera/led power, pause, cancel, resume, clean bed
 - Advaneced Printer Controls: On-the-fly adjustments: speed, z-offset, fan, bed/extruder temperature).
 JOG Controls, goToHome, Calibrations and RAW GCode
-- Precise Timelapse Controls (Third party Camera): Automatic Timelapse creation taking images by layers, 30sec or 60secs.
-Option to force Timelapse in any moment or clear all snapshots
+- Precise Timelapse Controls: Automatic Timelapse creation taking images by layers, 30sec or 60secs.
+Option to force Timelapse in any moment or clear all snapshots.
+You can use your external camera or native one.
+(Note: Go2rtc as backend)
 - Direct printing: From a local file, or a file in the Model Gallery.
 Leveling, flow control, first layer inspection, and slot selection.

 IFS System